ProVolver Haptic Pistol

 Special channels for some games

-To ensure maximum compatibility and flexibility, a game only sends signals to a channel if its developers have set up that specific channel.
+A natively compatible game only sends signals to a channel if its developers have set up that specific channel.

 Some developers have only set up 1 or 2 channels for their game.
 If you use custom Channels setup instead of the Default one for these games, you have to select the configured channel.